RemiAllio/MitoFinder/README.md

 mitofinder -j [seqid] -s [SE_reads.fastq.gz] -r [genbank_reference.gb] -o [genetic_code] -p [threads] -m [memory]
 ```

+## Find and/or annotate a mitochondrial genome

-### MitoFinder can also be run directly on a previously computed assembly (one or several contig.s in fasta format)
+MitoFinder can also be run directly on a previously computed assembly (one or several contig.s in fasta format)
 ```shell
 mitofinder -j [seqid] -a [assembly.fasta] -r [genbank_reference.gb] -o [genetic_code] -p [threads] -m [memory]
 ```

-### Restart
+## Restart
 Use the same command line.
 **WARNING**: If you want to compute the assembly again (for example because it failed) you have to remove the assembly results' directory (--override option).
 If not, MitoFinder will skip the assembly step.

-### Reference
-Depending on the proximity of your reference, you can play with the following parameters : nWalk; --blast-eval; --blast-identity-nucl; --blast-identity-prot; --blast-size

 ## Test cases